The following points are addressed within the project:

 Outlook and next steps.

 The project is currently running on internal funds of HSLU and will soon be submitted to Innosuisse.
-Already, more than five industry partners could be bound and the social impact will be a key success criteria.
+In the framework of the preliminary project, a great deal of work has been done.
+Already, eight industry partners could be bound and the social impact will be a key success criteria.
 Are you interested in contributing your expertise?
 Then let us know.

 Prof. Alex Willlener